 Victoria was born at the Horton General Hospital.
 She grew up on the mixed family farm in Aynho and has always lived locally.

-She attended universities in both London and Cambridge, and has degrees in English and Law.
-It was at Cambridge University that she met her future husband Sebastian.
+She attended Royal Holloway, University of London and Downing College, Cambridge from where she has degrees in English and Law.
+It was at Cambridge University that she met her future husband, Sebastian.

-In Parliament Victoria sits on the Justice Select Committee and the Statutory Instruments Committee, and has made regular appearances in the House of Commons.
-Since her election she has helped to organise two national campaigns – Singing for Syrians, which has raised money for charities working in Syria; and Clean for The Queen, which organised a national litter pick ahead of the Queen’s 90th birthday.
-She is also Vice-Chair of the All Party Parliamentary Group on Baby Loss.
+Victoria was first elected in 2015.
+In Parliament, Victoria sat on the Justice Select Committee, and made regular appearances in the House of Commons.
+She helped organise two national campaigns – Singing for Syrians, raising money for charities working in Syria, and the Great British Spring Clean.
+She was also Vice-Chair of the All-Party Parliamentary Group on Baby Loss.

 In February 2020 Victoria was appointed Parliamentary Under Secretary of State at the Department for Environment and Rural Affairs (Defra) and in September 2021, Victoria was appointed Minister of State at Defra.
 During this time, Victoria was responsible for Farming, Fisheries and Food.

 In September 2022, Victoria was appointed Minister of State at the Department for Work and Pensions (DWP).
 During this time, Victoria was responsible for Work and Welfare.

 In October 2022, Victoria was appointed Attorney General for England and Wales and Advocate General for Northern Ireland.

 It is an enormous privilege to have been appointed as Attorney General for England and Wales - a role that has existed since at least the year 1243.